TForth4/csci-373-fall-2022/README.md

 ### Overview

-This course teaches you the algorithmic fundamentals you need, in order to be an informed, well-rounded practitioner of artificial intelligence.
+This course establishes the algorithmic foundations required to become an informed, well-rounded practitioner of artificial intelligence.
 At a high level, it focuses on three types of reasoning: search-based, probabilistic, and logical.
 While you likely have some experience with all three of these subjects in previous